serdar-sarioglu/mysystem/readme.md

 Welcome IT Guys (System Admins - DevOps - SecOps - Cloudiers).
 My name is Serdar Sarioglu, and I am a Senior IT Architect & Security Expert with more than ten years’ making Infrastructures Efficient and Secure!

 Here I've created a repository for experience transfer and daily neededs.
-Documents are mostly written by me, feel free to use them
+Documents are mostly written by me, feel free to use them.

+#### dev-ops
+>Dev-Ops Documents, Docker, AWS, Jenkins Files

+#### goodies
+>Usefull files for IT guys

+#### how-to-documents
+>How to do someting, for ex: build a web server with Centos

+#### sec-ops
+>Security based documents

 KeyWords: `DevOps` `SecOps` `AWS` `Azure` `Cloud` `Micro Services` `Jenkins` `Docker`